 BACKGROUND

-Indolent T-cell lymphoproliferative disorder of the gastrointestinal tract (ITLPD-GI), a primary tumor forming in the GI tract, represents a rarely diagnosed clonal T-cell disease with a protracted clinical course.
+Indolent T-cell lymphoproliferative disorder of the gastrointestinal tract (ITLPD-GI), a primary tumor forming in the gastrointestinal (GI) tract, represents a rarely diagnosed clonal T-cell disease with a protracted clinical course.

 CASE SUMMARY

 This report presented a 45-year-old male patient with a 6-year history of anal fistula and a more than 10-year history of recurrent diarrhea who was not correctly diagnosed until the occurrence of complications such as intestinal perforation.
 Postsurgical histopathological analysis, combined with hematoxylin-eosin staining, immunohistochemistry and TCRβ/γ clonal gene rearrangement test, confirmed the diagnosis of CD8+ ITLPD-GI.